Teaching & Mentorship

 At Rutgers University–New Brunswick, I have taught graduate-level courses including:

-- Green Infrastructure for Stormwater Management
+- Green Infrastructure for Water Management

-- Sediment Transport
+→ Course materials & lecture slides - Sediment Transport

 - Analysis of Receiving Water Quality